What is a Voltage divider?

 - I = V1 / R1

 - I = V2 / R2

 - I = V3 / R3

 Assuming that the voltage we want to know is V1, we clear this value.
-V1 = Vin x R1 / Rs.
+V1 = (Vin)(R1)/Rs.
 We can find V2 and V3 in the same way, using the corresponding resistor value.

-In other words, Vout = (Resistance across the output / total resistance circuit) x Vin
+Vout = (Resistance across the output / Total resistance of the circuit) x Vin.

 - Vout = Vin x R3 / ( R1 + R2 + R3)

 - Vout = 12V x 3K / (1K + 2K + 3K)